naganandy/graph-based-deep-learning-literature/conference-publications/folders/gsc_icml19/README.md

 @inproceedings{gsc_icml19,
-  title = 	 {Open Vocabulary Learning on Source Code with a Graph-Structured Cache}, author = 	 {Cvitkovic, Milan and Singh, Badal and Anandkumar, Animashree}, booktitle = 	 {Proceedings of the 36th International Conference on Machine Learning}, pages = 	 {1475--1485}, year = 	 {2019}
+  title = 	 {Open Vocabulary Learning on Source Code with a Graph-Structured Cache}, author = 	 {Cvitkovic, Milan and Singh, Badal and Anandkumar, Animashree}, booktitle = 	 {Proceedings of the 36th International Conference on Machine Learning (ICML)}, pages = 	 {1475--1485}, year = 	 {2019}
 }